 - obtain improper access to the test, a part of the test or information about the test

-- bring or use a telephone, cell phone, smartphone, smart watch, or other electronic, photographic, scanning, listening or recording device in their possession at the test center.
+- bring or use any phone or watch, or other electronic, photographic, scanning, listening or recording device in their possession at the test center.
 If test takers are seen with any such devices at the test center, they will be dismissed from the test, forfeit their test fees and their scores will be cancelled by ETS.
 If they are seen ACCESSING any such device for ANY reason, in addition to the above conditions, the device will be confiscated and inspected.

 - use any aids in connection with the test, such as mechanical pencils, scan pens or devices, calculators, watch calculators, books, pamphlets, notes, rulers, highlighter pens, stereos or radios with headphones, earplugs, watch alarms (including those with flashing lights or alarm sounds), stop watches, digital watches, dictionaries, translators, compasses, protractors, rulers and any prohibited devices

 - create a disturbance (Disruptive behavior in any form won't be tolerated; the test administrator/supervisor has sole discretion in determining what constitutes disruptive behavior.)

 - attempt to give or receive assistance or otherwise communicate in any manner with another person about the content of the test or answers during the administration of the test, during breaks or after the test

 - remove or attempt to remove test content from the test center (Under no circumstances may test content or any part of the test content be removed, reproduced and/or disclosed by any means [e.g., hard copy, verbally, electronically] to any person or entity.)